NilsSkattum/HW3/README.md

 ## **My Score:**

 I believe I should get a 21/20 as I completed the initial 16/20 tasks, received +500 valid comments and completed the extra credit textblob upvoting and downvoting.
-I did not complete
+I did not complete the other extra credit assignments.